On the surface, Fable Wars is a fun and challenging mobile game, but if you dig a little deeper, what will you find?

 If you’re looking for a fun game to pick up and play when out and about, I’d give Fable Wars a try.

 Anyway, please feel free to have your say in the comments below.

 You can find all my mobile game reviews over here!

 Old Cynic’s Grade:

-Note: This review was based on the Apple App Store version of the game.
+Notes: 1.
+This review was based on the Apple App Store version of the game.
 2. I did not make any in-game purchases for this review.